Hillsborough disaster: Psychiatric injury and other litigation

-"Hillsborough Law"
+Hillsborough Law

-As Prime Minister, Keir Starmer has championed and overseen the introduction of the "Hillsborough Law".
+As Prime Minister, Keir Starmer championed and oversaw the introduction of the Hillsborough Law.

-A "Public Authority (Accountability) Bill", sometimes known as a "Hillsborough Law", has been proposed by bereaved families of various such disasters whereby public bodies and public servants (such as police) would have a "duty of candour".
+The Public Authority (Accountability) Bill, sometimes known as the Hillsborough Law, had been proposed by bereaved families of various disasters whereby public bodies and public servants (such as police) would have a "duty of candour".

-The legislation, which received its first reading in Parliament in September 2025, aims to prevent future cover-ups by public officials and ensure justice for victims of major disasters like Hillsborough.
+The legislation, which received its first reading in Parliament in September 2025, aimed to prevent future cover-ups by public officials and ensure justice for victims of major disasters like Hillsborough.
 Keir Starmer met with campaigners, including Margaret Aspinall, whose son died at Hillsborough, to mark the bill's introduction.
 Aspinall said she was grateful to Starmer for fulfilling his promise.
 Starmer had previously faced criticism for delays, having pledged to introduce the law by the 36th anniversary of the disaster in April 2025.
 He insisted he wanted to "take the time to get it right" amid concerns from campaigners and MPs about civil servants watering down the bill.
-Starmer and other government ministers have framed the Hillsborough Law as a measure to address institutional failures in a range of public disasters, including the Horizon IT scandal, the infected blood scandal, and the Grenfell Tower fire.
+Starmer and other government ministers have framed the Hillsborough Law as a measure to address institutional failures in a range of disasters, including the Horizon IT scandal, the infected blood scandal, and the Grenfell Tower fire.

-The proposed legislation has been praised by campaigner groups and local leaders, including Mayor of Liverpool City Region Steve Rotheram, who described it as a "landmark moment".
+The proposed legislation was praised by campaigner groups and local leaders, including Mayor of Liverpool City Region Steve Rotheram, who described it as a "landmark moment".

+In July 2026, the bill was approved by the House of Commons and is due to be further scrutinised by the House of Lords.
+The government hopes the law will have been passed by April 2027, in time for the next anniversary of the Hillsborough disaster.